Martin-Bernstein/Trickling_up.jl/README.md

 Pkg.activate(".")   #Activate the package include("run.jl")   #Commands in the run.jl file will execute replication
 ```
 3. The above will output the table and figures to `/path/to/pkg/output`.
-You can check that the files `figure4.pdf`, `table1.tex`, and `table1.pdf` have been newly written into the `output` folder, and that they correspond to the figures in the original paper (the manuscript is at `Auclert_original.pdf`)
+You can check that the files `figure1.pdf`,`figure4.pdf`, `table1.tex`, and `table1.pdf` have been newly written into the `output` folder, and that they correspond to the figures in the original paper (the manuscript is at `auclert_original/tricklingup.pdf`).

 # Replicating with the docker container